Keep Your Cool with these Four Winterization Tips

 Staying ahead of repairs and replacements during the winter months is key to maintaining your property and keeping costs down.
 By properly insulating, sealing drafts, checking the water heater and installing the latest home technology, you’ll drastically increase the probability of an issue-free winter across your investment properties.

 Designed by professionals for professionals, Pro Xtra is The Home Depot’s loyalty program that helps you save money, manage your spending and grow your business.
-In addition to the program’s standard benefits, National REIA members also receive a two percent annual rebate, 20 percent off paints and primers, volume pricing and more.
+In addition to the program’s standard benefits, National REIA members also receive a two percent biannual rebate, 20 percent off paints and primers, volume pricing and more.
 It’s free to join, so check it out and get started today.

 Jeff Watson is the Director of National Sales for The Home Depot and supports organizations including the National Real Estate Investors Association.